 We will be subject to a 100% tax on any income from a prohibited transaction.
 "Prohibited transactions" generally include sales or other dispositions of property (other than property treated as foreclosure property under the Code) that is held as inventory or primarily for sale to customers in the ordinary course of a trade or business by a REIT, either directly or indirectly through certain pass-through subsidiaries.
-Although we do not intend to hold a significant amount of assets as inventory or primarily for sale to customers in the ordinary course of an asset sale as a prohibited transaction depends on the particular facts and circumstances.
+Although we do not intend to hold a significant amount of assets as inventory or primarily for sale to customers in the ordinary course of our business.
+We may be required to initially sell certain in place inventory directly until such inventory is depleted.
+In addition, the characterization of an asset sale as a prohibited transaction depends on the particular facts and circumstances.